General Charles François Charton

 Pronunciation:

-In 1794 Charton returned to the Army of Italy and was then sent to Entrevaux under General Sérurier.
-The next year he helped to put down the insurgents of Toulon at Cuges and then received a promotion to général de brigade.
+In 1794 Charton returned to the Army of Italy and he was then sent to Entrevaux under General Sérurier.
+The next year he helped to put down the insurgents of Toulon at Cuges and then he received a promotion to général de brigade.
 At the end of the year Chartron took command of a brigade of Garnier's division.

 Bibliography